frdr-dfdr/frdr_policies/docs/en/terms_of_use.md

 **Service**: The services available on or at the Site offered by the Service Host.

-**Service Host**: The legal entity responsible for offering the Service, being the Canadian Association of Research Libraries (CARL).
+**Service Host**: The legal entity responsible for offering the Service, being the New Digital Research Infrastructure Organization (NDRIO).

 **Site**: Federated Research Data Repository (FRDR) website, [https://www.frdr-dfdr.ca/](https://www.frdr-dfdr.ca/)